Is a low-carb diet for life?

 I’ve been doing keto since April 26th.
 I lost 5 pounds (2 kg) the first month – 2% of my body weight.
 I don’t feel great.
 Beyond the initial “keto flu”, I still don’t have a lot of energy.
 I’m exercising but have had leg cramps at night.
 I think I need to cut out the dairy (in the past that has been inflammatory for me) and I’m probably eating too many nuts (about ¾ cup a day).
 I need more guidance on how to modify the plan to reduce inflammation and get moving.
 I’ve overcome the sugar cravings.
 I’m open to paying for a consultation with someone.

 Congratulations to your start.
 My experience show’s that some of us have a hard time converting to keto and may need extra help by doing what I call “biochemical repair”.
 Some bodies need more help.
-And yes, milk products (usually not butter/ghee) and nuts cause inflammation and swelling in our bodies.
-I suggest you send me an email and I will direct you to a professional that can help you get over this: email@example.com.
+And yes, milk products (usually not butter/ghee) and nuts can cause inflammation and swelling in some people.
+I suggest you send me an email and I will direct you to a professional that can help you get over this: firstname.lastname@example.org.

 Transitioning from an eating disorder to keto and intermittent fasting

 I am a female with bulimia nervosa desperately trying to figure out a way to eat in a healthy way to develop a healthier relationship with food and lose the weight binging and purging have caused me to gain.